knope-dev/knope/.changeset/add_help_text_to_workflow_arguments_in_knopetoml.md

 help_text = "Prepare a release"
 ```

-When running `knope --help`, this will be displayed:
+The message is displayed when running `knope --help`:

 ```text
 A command line tool for automating common development tasks